mvazquezgts/ChaLearn_2021_Looking_at_People_Large_Scale_Signer_Independent_Isolated_SLR_CVPR_Challenge/README.md

 ## Generate predictions.csv

 To generate the prediction file that would later be uploaded to the platform, we evaluated using the previous weights in a similar way to how we have evaluated, but in this case using the data from the test set.
-This test set lacks the corresponding annotations, so the performance of the following executions does not provide any value hasta disponer de sus correspondientes anotaciones que actualmente todavía no están liberadas y hasta subir las propias predicciones a la plataforma no se puede obtener el resultado.
+This test set lacks the corresponding annotations, so the performance of the following executions does not provide any value until the corresponding annotations are available, which are currently not yet released and the results cannot be obtained until the file predictions.csv are uploaded to the platform.
 This time, we use the parameter '--csv' to generate the corresponding file 'predictions.csv'.

 ```